Hierarchical a posteriori error estimation of Bank-Weiser type in the FEniCS Project: The Zienkiewicz--Zhu estimator

 \section{The Zienkiewicz--Zhu estimator}

 The Zienkiewicz--Zhu estimator is a gradient recovery estimator based on an averaging technique introduced in\ \cite{zienkiewicz_simple_1987}.
 This estimator belongs to a general class of recovery estimators, see\ \cite{cai_improved_2017,cai_recovery-based_2009,zhang_recovery_2001} for recent surveys and a reformulation of the recovery procedure in an $H(\mathrm{div}) $-conforming space that has superior performance for problems with sharp interfaces.
-Despite the fact that some recovery estimators are now available for higher order finite elements (see for example \cite{zienkiewicz_superconvergent_1992}) we only consider the original estimator, defined for a piecewise linear finite element framework.
+Despite the fact that some recovery estimators, especially when based on least squares fitting, are available for higher order finite elements (see for example \cite{zienkiewicz_superconvergent_1992}) we only consider the original estimator, defined for a piecewise linear finite element framework.

 Given the finite element solution $u_1 \in V^1$ the numerical flux $\rho_1 := \nabla u_1$ is a piecewise constant vector field.
 For each vertex $\chi \in \mathcal{N}$ in the mesh we denote $\omega_\chi$ the domain covered by the union of cells $T$ having common vertex $\chi$.
 The recovered flux $G(\rho_1) \in [V^1]^2$ has values at the degrees of freedom associated with the vertices $\mathcal{N}$ given by